kyma-project/website/content/blog-posts/2020-03-24-release-notes-1.11/index.md

 ### API Server Proxy and IAM kubeconfig service removed from Helm core release

 Helm core release is an umbrella release for multiple components.
 This leads to problems with Helm maintenance when, for example, installation or upgrade fails.
 To simplify the Helm core release installation and avoid potential operational issues, we removed the API Server and IAM Kubeconfig service Helm charts from the release core.
-They are now a separate chart on the installation CR list, and they are installed after the `core` chart.
+They are now separate charts on the installation CR list, and they are installed after the `core` chart.

 ### OAuth2 ORY/Hydra server GCP Proxy support